O2 Tank Duration Calculator

 This number represents the continuous time you can rely on your current tank before it runs empty at your set flow rate.
 Use this information to plan your day safely and avoid interruptions to your therapy.

-Critical Planning: If you have less than 2 hours remaining, you should arrange for a refill immediately or switch to a backup cylinder.
+Critical Planning: If you have less than 2 hours remaining, one may consider arrange for a refill immediately or switch to a backup cylinder.
 This short window requires urgent attention to ensure you do not run out.

 Daily Activities: A duration between 2 and 8 hours allows for short trips like grocery shopping, attending appointments, or visiting friends.
-You should plan to return home or refill within this timeframe.
+One may consider plan to return home or refill within this timeframe.

 Extended Freedom: Results over 8 hours offer the flexibility for a full day out or overnight use without worry.
 This duration is ideal for long trips or extended time away from your main supply.